Peloton recalls treadmills, halts sales, after a child dies - WTMJ

 The company said Wednesday that it will now offer full refunds for the Peloton Tread+ treadmills, which cost more than $4,200.
 It will also stop selling them.

-The recall comes after the U.S. Consumer Product Safety Commission warned on April 17 that people with children and pets should immediately stop using the Tread+ treadmill after a child was pulled under it and died.
+The recall comes after the U.S. Consumer Product Safety Commission warned on April 17 that people with children and pets should immediately stop using the Tread+ treadmill after a child was pulled under one of them and died.

 At the time, Peloton pushed back against the safety commission saying the warning was “inaccurate and misleading” and that there was no reason to stop using the machines.
 CEO John Foley also said he had “no intention” of recalling the treadmills.